pixashot/docs/core-concepts/request-lifecycle.md

 # Request Lifecycle

 This guide details how Pixashot processes screenshot requests, explaining each stage from initial receipt to final response.
-Understanding this lifecycle is crucial for debugging, optimization, and integration development.
+Understanding this lifecycle is crucial for debugging, optimization, integration development, and contributing to the project.

 ## Overview